nanda-kshr/nanda-kshr/README.md

 ---

-**<b>📌 Daily Fact:</b>** August 27th is the day in 1172 that Henry the Young King and Margaret of France are crowned as junior king and queen of England.
+**<b>📌 Daily Fact:</b>** August 28th is the day in 1953 that Nippon Television broadcasts Japan's first television show, including its first TV advertisement.

 ---